-Homebuyer Report (survey-only): This survey will identify any major defects and issues – for example, subsidence, damp or rot – and begins at around £400.
+RICS Home Survey - Level 2 (survey-only): This survey should identify any major defects and issues – for example, subsidence, damp or rot – and begins at around £400.

-Homebuyer Report (survey and valuation): This survey is slightly more comprehensive and also includes a valuation and an insurance reinstatement value.
+RICS Home Survey - Level 2 (survey and valuation): This survey includes a valuation and an insurance reinstatement value.
 As such it is slightly more expensive, starting at around £450.

 Your surveyor will call to talk you through your SmartrSurvey before and after the inspection, ensuring you completely understand what will happen and answer any questions you may have with the report.

 L&G SmartrSurvey prices from around £300 to £1,300.

 RPSA Level 2 - Home Condition Survey